Cipher suite: TLS 1.3

 In TLS 1.3, many legacy algorithms that were supported in early versions of TLS have been dropped in an effort to make the protocol more secure.
 In addition, all encryption and authentication algorithms are combined in the authenticated encryption with associated data (AEAD) encryption algorithm.
 Also a hash algorithm must now be used in HMAC-based key derivation (HKDF).
 All non-AEAD ciphers have been removed due to possible weaknesses or vulnerabilities and ciphers must use an ephemeral key exchange algorithm so that new key pairs are generated for every exchange.

 DTLS with cipher suites

 Datagram Transport Layer Security (DTLS) is based on TLS, but is specifically used for UDP connections instead of TCP connections.
 Since DTLS is based on TLS it is able to use a majority of the cipher suites described for TLS.
 There are special cases that must be considered when using TLS cipher suites with DTLS.
-DTLS does not support the stream cipher RC4 which means that no TLS cipher using RC4 can be used with DTLS.
+DTLS does not support the stream cipher RC4 which means no TLS cipher suite using RC4 can be used with DTLS.

 To determine if a TLS cipher suite is compatible with DTLS looking at its name will not help.
 Each TLS cipher suite will still include the TLS identifier space in its name. e.g.: TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256.
 Instead, all TLS parameter registries now include the flag DTLS-OK to signal if a cipher suite supports DTLS.